-The 2016 Title 24, Part 6 code allows for a solar photovoltaic (PV) compliance credit (PV Credit) that can be used when complying via the performance approach.
-The PV Credit can be used in all climate zones, except for southern California coastal zones (Climate Zones 6 and 7), which prescriptively require high performance walls and/or high performance attics.
-The PV Credit is capped at the magnitude of the benefit that high performance walls and attics provide in that climate zone.
-In addition, there is a minimum solar photovoltaic sizing requirements of 2 kW direct current (dc) for single family and 1 kWdc for multifamily units.
-The recognized compliance benefit of the PV Credit is intentionally less than its actual benefit in terms of annual electricity generation.
-Nevertheless, the PV Credit gives builders the opportunity to pursue solar in lieu of these advanced envelope measures and provides flexibility as they work towards increased familiarity and level of comfort with new construction techniques.
-However, the Energy Commission has indicated that sufficient market transformation activities will have occurred by the effective date of the 2019 Title 24, Part 6 Standards, and therefore, the current PV Credit will no longer be allowed for the 2019 code cycle.
+The 2016 Title 24, Part 6 code allows for a solar PV Compliance Credit (PV Credit) that can be used when complying via the performance approach.
+The PV Credit can be used in all climate zones, except for southern California coastal zones 6 and 7, which prescriptively require high performance walls and/or high performance attics.
+The credit is capped at the magnitude of the benefit that high performance walls and attics provide in that climate zone.
+In addition, with minimum PV sizing requirements of 2 kWdc for single family and 1 kWdc for multifamily units, the recognized compliance benefit of the PV Credit is intentionally less than its actual benefit in terms of annual electricity generation.
+Nevertheless, the PV Credit gives builders the opportunity to pursue solar in lieu of these advanced measures and provides flexibility as they work towards increased familiarity and level of comfort with new construction techniques.
+However, the Energy Commission has indicated that sufficient market transformation activities will have occurred by implementation of the 2019 Title 24, Part 6 code, and therefore, the current PV credit will no longer be allowed.